Cornwall LivingIssue #66

 We spend a morning aboard Anglo Dawn, one of Falmouth’s premier charters.

-Arriving at Premier Marina in Falmouth around eight in the morning, it’s clear we’ve been a tad eager to turn up in time for the arranged 8.30am meet.
+Arriving at Premier Marina in Falmouth around eight in the morning, it’s clear we’ve been a tad eager to turn up in time for the arranged eight-thirty meet.
 However, as we lean on the rail and peer down into the grey waters of the harbour, we glimpse a school of around 15 mullet poking their heads out from beneath the pontoon.
 “Let’s hope that’s a sign of things to come!”

 Our first stop, he tells, is over a muddy seabed.
 I ask him what we’re hoping to catch.
 “That’s a surprise, but we couldn’t catch one yesterday so I’m determined to get one this morning!”

 He tells us to drop our sinkers to the bottom and then tap the seabed.
 Donk.
 Donk.
 Donk.
-Fishing with braid on the reels, we can feel everything, whether it’s the soft thud of lead on mud, the scraping of rocky ground or the jolt – almost electric – as a fish strikes.
+Fishing with braid on the reels, we can feel every thing, whether it’s the soft thud of lead mud, the scraping of rocky ground or a jolt – almost electric – as a fish strikes.
 And it’s not long before we find what Andy’s after – a red band fish.
 A resident of the muddy flats beneath us, it’s something none of us have seen before.
 Fortunately, Andy knows his local species, and begins explaining how the specimen sits with just its mouth protruding from the mud, waiting for its prey to swim by.
 When disturbed, it lurches from its burrow, striking its next meal with quick and lethal force, streamlined thanks to its slender, eel-like anatomy.

 These trips are also fantastic for foodie fanatics like us here at Cornwall Living, offering the rare opportunity to experience first hand where Cornwall’s seafood comes from.
-You can even privately charter the boat for the day, perfect for treating a loved one on their birthday and even better if you’re planning a barbeque in the evening – nothing beats catching your own supper!
+You can even charter the boat for the day, perfect for treating a loved one on their birthday and even better if you’re planning a barbecue in the evening – nothing beats catching your own supper!

 For me, it’s great to get out with my dad and do something we both grew up loving and for dad, given that he was only yesterday celebrating his birthday, a revitalising morning at sea couldn’t have come at a better time.